certible/seb-node/README.md

 # @certible/seb-config

-A TypeScript/Node.js library for creating Safe Exam Browser (SEB) configuration files.
+A TypeScript library for creating Safe Exam Browser (SEB) configuration files and working with SEB Config Keys.

 ## Installation